The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 Mistake #2: Missing the Vent Grate Location

-The grate isn’t on the main doors—it’s on the building’s exterior wall near the automech cabinet.
+The grate isn’t on the main doors—it’s on the building’s exterior side wall.
 Players often circle the building once, don’t spot it immediately, and give up.

 Mistake #3: Forgetting to Charge the Fuse